-- targeting learners whose initial learning was not successful
+- a. targeting learners whose initial learning was not successful

-- strengthening communities by meeting identified community learning needs
+- c. strengthening communities by meeting identified community learning needs

 Again, mainstream tertiary provision picked up concerns that had their geneses in adult education.
 A prime example was not only expanding existing adult literacy and numeracy provision, but also making it ‘core business’ for mainstream, low-level tertiary programmes.
 Its inclusion as an integral part of tertiary teachers’ concerns was developed using an extensive professional development strategy, a new assessment tool, on-line resources and tuition, all underpinned by an unprecedented research programme.

 As part of these reforms, a review of the adult education sector was also commissioned.
 The report sought some administrative coherence for the field, consistency of funding and accountability structures, priorities for funding, identified incentives to involve non-traditional learners and to encourage the field to engage more actively in community issues and debates in their programs it offers.
 It also pushed for increased credibility and recognition for the field through increased research, better data collection and utilisation, greater professional development for practitioners, and on-going policy recognition.